(Checklist) Anatomy of an Effective Legal Billing Process

 Reviewing and approving invoices is commonly the most time-consuming phase of the legal billing process.
 Because, when tasked with balancing both speed and accuracy, most departments will understandably err on the side of diligent cost control.
 The good news is those two objectives are no longer mutually exclusive.

 By graduating beyond manual processing and embracing technology-assisted review, savvy teams are now significantly shortening their billing cycles.
-The best (and easiest) way to do this is to automate your invoice review and approval process using an A.I.-powered tool.
+The best (and easiest) way to do this is to automate your invoice review and approval process using an A.I.-powered legal spend management tool.
 Instead of assigning staff to read each and every line item description, text analysis software can now rapidly identify the few issues that truly deserve human attention.

 Easy integration with Finance